scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 Structure determination and refinement workflows with Phenix
 ************************************************************

-The Phenix software is an advanced and sophisticated software project that was initially developed for the refinement of protein crystal structures determined from X-ray diffraction data.
-It has been under development for two decades by a team of professional software developers based at the Berkeley-Lawrence National Laboratory under the leadership of Paul Adams.
+A team of professional software developers based at the Berkeley-Lawrence National Laboratory (BLNL) develops the Phenix software to refine protein crystal structures determined from X-ray diffraction data.
-The project also includes several collaborators located around the world who develop auxiliary components of the package.
+The project includes several collaborators located around the world who develop auxiliary components of the package.
+Paul Adams leads the team.

-Paul Adams had spent the prior decade developing the XPLOR and then  the CNS packages at Yale University with Axel Brunger.
+He had spent the 1990s developing the two very successful protein crystallography software packages: XPLOR and CNS.
-Shortly after arriving in the Bay Area, he was influenced by Warren Delano (the developer of the PyMOL molecular graphics program which is written in C but wrapped with Python) to also use Python to wrap CCTBX, the Computational Crystallography Tool Box, while developing Phenix.
+Shortly after arriving in the Bay Area around 2000, Paul Adams was influenced by Warren Delano to use Python to wrap the Computational Crystallography Tool Box (CCTBX), which is written in C++.
-CCTBX was originally written in Cpp but its components have been migrating to Python.
+Phenix uses CCTBX modules for intensive computations.
+(Warren Delano was the developer of the PyMOL, a molecular graphics program that was written in C and wrapped with Python.)
-While Python eases the use of CCTBX, the harnessing of CCTBX requires at least intermediate if not advanced Python programming skills.
+While Python eases the use of CCTBX, mastery of CCTBX requires at least an intermediate level of Python programming skills.
-On the other hand, Phenix was designed to be user-friendly via initially command line usage and then via a user-friendly GUI.
+On the other hand, Phenix is easy to use via the command line or a GUI.

-The Phenix project is popular because it greatly eased the incorporation of simulated annealing into crystal structure refinement by hiding from the user the tedious preparation of parameter files that previously had to be customized for each structure.
+The Phenix project greatly eased the incorporation of simulated annealing into crystal structure refinement by hiding the tedious preparation of the required parameter files from the user.
+The PDB file does not have sufficient information about chemical bonding for MD simulations.
-These parameter files were required by the molecular dynamics software that carried out the simulated annealing.
+The molecular dynamics software that carries out the simulated annealing requires two parameter files and the coordinate file.
-The preparation and debugging of the parameter files could take many hours.
+The preparation and debugging of the parameter files manually take many hours, but Phenix automates this takes.

-Simulated annealing involves doing molecular dynamics at high temperature to move parts of a molecular model out of local energy minima and into to conformations that fit the experimental data better.
+Simulated annealing involves molecular dynamics simulation at high temperatures to move parts of a molecular model out of local energy minima and into conformations that fit the experimental data better.
-Twenty minutes of the application of simulated annealing to an early model that still has numerous errors can lead to significant improvement in the model while saving the user a day or more of tedious manual rebuilding of the molecular model.
+Twenty minutes of applying simulated annealing to an early model that still has numerous errors can significantly improve the model while saving the user a day or more of the tedious manual rebuilding of the molecular model.

-The Phenix project is based on Python but the computationally intensive components are run in Cpp via the CCTBX package.
-Users can interact with Phenix via a GUI interface, the command line, the command line plus the Phil domain-specific language scripts, the Python interpreter, or some combination thereof.
-More recently, Phenix has been extended for refinement of crystal structures with neutron diffraction data and for structure determination and refinement with cryo electron microscopy data.
+More recently, Phenix has been extended to refine crystal structures with neutron diffraction data and for structure determination and refinement with cryo-electron microscopy data.

-The Phenix software runs on top of CCTBX and provides higher-level user access via a command-line scripting language, a Python API, and a GUI.
-The phenix.python interpreter still uses Python2 whereas CCTBX moved to Python3 several years ago.
+Users can interact with Phenix via a GUI interface or the command line, as mentioned before, but users can also use PHIL, domain-specific language scripting language for more precise parameter settings for Phenix.
+In addition, users can use the :code:`phenix.python` interpreter.
+Unfortunately, the phenix.python interpreter is still limited to Python2, whereas CCTBX has been available for Python3 for over a year.

-On the other hand, Jupyter Lab and its extensions are best run with Python3.
+Jupyter Lab and its extensions are also best run with Python3.
-The easiest workaround is to run Phenix by using the command line instead of Python.
+The most practical approach to using Phenix in Jupyter Lab is to invoke Phenix by utilizing the shell rather than using Python.
-The commands prepended with the exclamation mark to invoke the shell.
-Of course, the equivalent CCTBX code for the phenix code could be run instead but this code can be many lines in length and it can be challenging for beginners to customize to a specific problem.
-The most efficient approach can be to use the phenix command line as much as possible and then resort to CCTBX when the need arises.

-For example, the command below invokes a statistical analysis of the B-factors in a pdb file, a common text file file format for storing atomic coordinates.
+For example, the command shown below invokes statistical analysis of the B-factors in a Protein Data Bank (PDB) file by using one line of code in the shell (Figure :figure:XXXXXX).
+The PDB file uses a legacy, fixed-format file for storing the atomic coordinates and B-factors of crystal structures.
+The B-factors are a measure of the atomic motion in individual atoms in a protein structure.
-The pdb file has a fixed format that was defined and popularized by the Protein Data Bank (PDB), the central public repository for atomic coordinates and structural data.
+The PDB file format was defined and popularized by the Protein Data Bank, a repository for atomic coordinates and structural data that has over 170,000 entries from around the world.
-The PDB is celebrating its 50 anniversary this year.
+The PDB was started in 1972 and unified with the branches in Japan and Europe in 2003 as the wwPDB [ ].
-It has and continues to play an central role in promoting the principles of open science and reproducible research in structural biology.
+The wwPDB continues to play a central role in promoting the principles of open science and reproducible research in structural biology.

+Since 2019, the wwPDB requires the PDBx/mmCIF format for new depositions [Adam21]_.
+Many structural biology software packages now have the ability to read files in the PDBx/mmCIF format.

 .. code-block:: bash